1. Learn

 NFC Tag Details

-The antenna on an NFC sticker or inlay is made of etched aluminium or occasionally copper.
-Copper is more expensive to use than aluminium but performs slightly better so is only used in the smallest of NFC tags where getting that extra bit of scan distance is important.
+The antenna on an NFC sticker or inlay is made of etched aluminium or very occasionally copper, such as the Midas tag.
+Copper is more expensive to use than aluminium but performs slightly better and can be made with closer antenna lines (traces) so is only used in the smallest of NFC tags where getting that extra bit of scan distance is critical.

 The bond